-- So there are several mechanisms by which cerebral oedema - 2 could occur with dehydration resulting from - gastroenteritis.
-3

-- 4 Q. Yes.
-It's also possible, is it not, for the - inappropriate treatment of dehydration to produce cerebral oedema? - 7 A. That is possible, yes. - Q. So if you were just given those two things, 8 - a combination of those two things, to express any kind - 10 of view, would it be fair to say you'd need to know - 11 a little bit more about whether you're dealing with an - 12 unfortunate but natural consequence of a condition or - 13 the intervention of some iatrogenic act? - 14 A. I would not really have suspected a problem with any 15 kind of iatrogenic act unless my attention had been 16 drawn to it. - 17 Q. Not so much suspected, but because there are a number of routes from which you could get from dehydration to 18 - cerebral oedema, not all of them necessarily entirely 19 - 20 natural, some of them might be the product of - 21 inappropriate treatment in whatever respect, what I was - 22 asking you about is: if you're given those two things - 23 before you would express a view as to whether that was - 24 safe to say that that was a natural death, would you not - want to know a little more?
-25
+- 1 So there are several mechanisms by which cerebral oedema - 2 could occur with dehydration resulting from - 3 gastroenteritis. - 4 Q. Yes.
+It's also possible, is it not, for the - 5 inappropriate treatment of dehydration to produce - 6 cerebral oedema? - 7 A. That is possible, yes. - 8 Q. So if you were just given those two things, - 9 a combination of those two things, to express any kind - of view, would it be fair to say you'd need to know - 11 a little bit more about whether you're dealing with an - 12 unfortunate but natural consequence of a condition or - 13 the intervention of some iatrogenic act? - 14 A. I would not really have suspected a problem with any - 15 kind of iatrogenic act unless my attention had been - 16 drawn to it. - 17 Q. Not so much suspected, but because there are a number of - 18 routes from which you could get from dehydration to - 19 cerebral oedema, not all of them necessarily entirely - 20 natural, some of them might be the product of - 21 inappropriate treatment in whatever respect, what I was - 22 asking you about is: if you're given those two things - 23 before you would express a view as to whether that was - 24 safe to say that that was a natural death, would you not - 25 want to know a little more?

-- 1 alarm bells.
-Would you simply want to know a little bit - 2 more before you gave anybody any guidance as to whether - 3 you thought that was a natural death? - 4 A. Only in the sense -- would be to ask if there was any problem with management or are there any other factors that I should be aware of.
-6 - 0.
-Yes.
-If I put it to you in this way: if a clinician had 7 - 8 phoned you up and said, "Look, I have just had a child - die here.
+- alarm bells.
+Would you simply want to know a little bit - 2 more before you gave anybody any guidance as to whether - 3 you thought that was a natural death? - 4 A. Only in the sense -- would be to ask if there was any - 5 problem with management or are there any other factors - 6 that I should be aware of. - 7 O. Yes.
+If I put it to you in this way: if a clinician had - 8 phoned you up and said, "Look, I have just had a child - 9 die here.
 From what I can see, it's certainly cerebral - oedema because I've looked at the CT scan.
-Started off - with gastroenteritis and became dehydrated; what do you 11 - think?", the conversation wouldn't end there, would it? - 13 You would ask that clinician a little bit more about the 14 circumstances. - 15 A. Yes, and ask more about the circumstances. - 16 0.
-And the reason you would be asking more is so that you 17 can form, so far as you can, an informed judgment as to 18 whether you think this is a natural death or not? - 19 A. Yes.

-- 20 Q. Thank you.
+Started off with qastroenteritis and became dehydrated; what do you - with gastroenteritis and became dehydrated; what do yo think?, the conversation wouldn't end there, would it - think?", the conversation wouldn't end there, would it? - 13 You would ask that clinician a little bit more about the - 14 circumstances. - 15 A. Yes, and ask more about the circumstances. - 16 Q. And the reason you would be asking more is so that you - 17 can form, so far as you can, an informed judgment as to - 18 whether you think this is a natural death or not?
+19 A. Yes. - 20 Q. Thank you.
 If I can now tease out a bit the - 21 relationship between the coroner's office and the - 22 State Pathologist's office.
-The coroner has described - it in this way -- have you seen the coroner's two 23 - 24 witness statements? - 25 A. Yes.
+The coroner has described - 23 it in this way -- have you seen the coroner's two - 24 witness statements? - 25 A. Yes.